Practice Manager

 Your role and responsibilities

-• operate and develop practice within the team using the Suffolk Signs of Safety and Wellbeing model
+• Ensure children and families are fully involved in planning using Suffolk Signs of Safety and Wellbeing principles

 You will need

-You can view a full list of requirements in the Job and Person Profile (Word) .
+You can view a full list of requirements in the Job and Person Profile (JPP) (docx).
 If you believe you can succeed in this role, apply.
 Even if you don\’t meet all requirements, still apply.
 We would appreciate the opportunity to consider your application.

 Empowering Everyone

-We\\\’re big believers in potential, possibility and the power of different ideas.
-We are always searching for ways to encourage, respect and enable everyone to be the best they can be.
+We\’re big believers in potential, possibility and the power of different ideas.
+We\’re always searching for ways to encourage, respect and enable everyone to be the best they can be.
 We want to represent the diverse communities we serve.
-We welcome applications from all individuals, especially those from groups that are currently underrepresented in the organisation, as shown in our Workforce Equality Report.
+We welcome applications from all individuals, especially those from groups that are currently underrepresented in the organisation, as shown in our Workforce Equality Report

 For more information